AlexWade555/AlexWade555/README.md

 <p align="left"><a href="https://churnit2.herokuapp.com/">ChurnIt</a> - A credit card comparison site for people comparing cards quickly.
 Built in Ruby on Rails</p>
   <p align="left"><a href="https://learnit3.herokuapp.com/">LearnIt</a> - A marketplace app for tutors and students to connect via lessons and book sessions.
 Built in Ruby on Rails</p>
   <p align="left"><a href="https://www.avinlearning.com/">Avin Learning</a> - A Melbourne based tutoring company.
 Built on Wix</p>
-  <p align="left"><a href="https://react-stocks-app-psi.vercel.app/"> - A stock market tracking app.
-Built in React</a>
+  <p align="left"><a href="https://react-stocks-app-psi.vercel.app/">Stocks App</a> - A stock market tracking app.
+Built in React
-  <p align="left"><a href="https://react-stocks-app-psi.vercel.app/"> - A meals information app for saving fav meals.
-Built in React</a>
+  <p align="left"><a href="https://react-stocks-app-psi.vercel.app/">Meals App</a> - A meals information app for saving fav meals.
+Built in React
-  <p align="left"><a href="https://react-stocks-app-psi.vercel.app/"> - A Team member allocation app.
+  <p align="left"><a href="https://react-stocks-app-psi.vercel.app/">Team Member Allocation</a> - A Team member allocation app.
 My first React application learning basic functions.
-Built in React</a>
+Built in React

 <h3 align="left">Connect with me:</h3>